Benzodiazepine: Chemistry

 Left: The 1,4-benzodiazepine ring system.
-Right: 5-phenyl-1H-benzo[e] [1,4]diazepin-2(3H)-one forms the skeleton of many of the most common benzodiazepine pharmaceuticals, such as diazepam (7-chloro-1-methyl substituted).
+Right: 5-phenyl-1H-benzo[e][1,4]diazepin-2(3H)-one forms the skeleton of many of the most common benzodiazepine pharmaceuticals, such as diazepam (7-chloro-1-methyl substituted).

 A pharmacophore model of the benzodiazepine binding site on the GABA_{A} receptor.
 White sticks represent the carbon atoms of the benzodiazepine diazepam, while green represents carbon atoms of the nonbenzodiazepine CGS-9896.
 Red and blue sticks are oxygen and nitrogen atoms that are present in both structures.
 The red spheres labeled H1 and H2/A3 are, respectively, hydrogen bond donating and accepting sites in the receptor, while L1, L2, and L3 denote lipophilic binding sites.

 Benzodiazepines share a similar chemical structure, and their effects in humans are mainly produced by the allosteric modification of a specific kind of neurotransmitter receptor, the GABA_{A} receptor, which increases the overall conductance of these inhibitory channels; this results in the various therapeutic effects as well as adverse effects of benzodiazepines.
 Other less important modes of action are also known.

 The term benzodiazepine is the chemical name for the heterocyclic ring system (see figure to the right), which is a fusion between the benzene and diazepine ring systems.
 Under Hantzsch–Widman nomenclature, a diazepine is a heterocycle with two nitrogen atoms, five carbon atom and the maximum possible number of cumulative double bonds.
 The "benzo" prefix indicates the benzene ring fused onto the diazepine ring.

 Benzodiazepine drugs are substituted 1,4-benzodiazepines, although the chemical term can refer to many other compounds that do not have useful pharmacological properties.
 Different benzodiazepine drugs have different side groups attached to this central structure.
 The different side groups affect the binding of the molecule to the GABA_{A} receptor and so modulate the pharmacological properties.
-Many of the pharmacologically active "classical" benzodiazepine drugs contain the 5-phenyl-1H-benzo[e] [1,4]diazepin-2(3H)-one substructure (see figure to the right).
+Many of the pharmacologically active "classical" benzodiazepine drugs contain the 5-phenyl-1H-benzo[e][1,4]diazepin-2(3H)-one substructure (see figure to the right).
 Benzodiazepines have been found to mimic protein reverse turns structurally, which enables them to exert their biological activity in many cases.

 Nonbenzodiazepines also bind to the benzodiazepine binding site on the GABA_{A} receptor and possess similar pharmacological properties.
 While the nonbenzodiazepines are by definition structurally unrelated to the benzodiazepines, both classes of drugs possess a common pharmacophore (see figure to the lower-right), which explains their binding to a common receptor site.

 Not all benzodiazepines increase the conductance of the GABA_{A} receptor.
 Flumazenil, an imidazobenzodiazepine, is an antidote for some benzodiazepine overdoses.
-The structual scaffold can even be used to target receptors other than GABA_{A}.
+The structural scaffold can even be used to target receptors other than GABA_{A}.